Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Defense against paraphrase attacks using retrieval

 \subsection{Formulating the retrieval defense}

 Let $f_\text{LM}$ be an LLM API (e.g., GPT-3.5) that takes a prompt $x$ as input and returns a continuation $y$.
 Let $f_\text{ret}$ be an encoder (e.g., TF-IDF, neural network) that embeds variable-length sequences into fixed-size vectors that represent the input semantics.
-Then, we do the following:\\
+Then, we do the following:

-1. \textbf{Building the database}: Let $x_1,..., x_N$ be the set of prompts that have been fed as input to the API in the past, where $N$ can potentially be very large for popular APIs (we study up to $N=$ 15M).
-We construct our database $\mathbf{Y}$ by:
+\textbf{Building the database}: Let $x_1,..., x_N$ be the set of prompts that have been fed as input to the API in the past with $y_i = f_\text{LM}(x_i)$ being the LLM output.
+Here $N$ can potentially be very large for popular APIs (we study up to $N=$ 15M).
+We construct our database $\mathbf{Y} = [\mathbf{y}_1, ... \mathbf{y}_N]$ by encoding every LLM API output with our retrieval encoder, or $\mathbf{y}_i = f_{\text{ret}}(y_i)$.
 The database $\mathbf{Y}$ is dynamically updated and stored on the API side.
 It is inaccessible to clients except via the API described in the next step.

-2. \textbf{Querying the database}: Let $y'$ be a candidate text, and suppose a client wishes to know whether $y'$ was generated by the API $f_\text{LM}$.
-The API provider can check this by computing whether the maximum similarity score of $y'$ to an entry in the database exceeds some threshold:
+\textbf{Querying the database}: Let $y'$ be a candidate text and $\mathbf{y}' = f_{\text{ret}}(y')$ its encoded vector.
+Suppose a client wishes to know whether $y'$ was generated by the API $f_\text{LM}$.
+The API provider can check this by seeing whether the maximum similarity score of $y'$ to an entry in the database exceeds some detection threshold $T$ chosen by the API provider:

-Here, $L$ is the detection threshold chosen by the API provider.
-We expect unperturbed machine-generated text to always get a score of 1.0, while paraphrasing the text will lower the detection score.
-Hence, lowering $L$ will increase the detection rate of heavily-paraphrased text but also increase the false positive rate (i.e., human-written text that resembles sequences previously generated by the LLM API can be falsely flagged).
+We expect unperturbed machine-generated text to always get a score of 1.0, while paraphrasing the text may lower the detection score.
+Hence, lowering $T$ will increase the detection rate of heavily-paraphrased text but also increase the false positive rate (i.e., human-written text that resembles sequences previously generated by the LLM API can be falsely flagged).
 Since $N$ can be very large, the score can also be approximated using efficient nearest neighbor libraries like FAISS~\citep{johnson2019billion}.
 However, in this work we only compute exact inner products.

-\textbf{Choice of retriever $f_\text{ret}$}: We experiment with two choices for $f_\text{ret}$ including \spavg from ~\citet{wieting-etal-2022-paraphrastic} and BM25~\citep{robertson1995okapi}.
+As the \textbf{retriever $f_\text{ret}$}, we experiment with two choices: \spavg~\citep{wieting-etal-2022-paraphrastic} and BM25~\citep{robertson1995okapi}.
 We implement BM25 using the \texttt{retriv} library from~\citet{retriv2022}.
-In order to normalize and calibrate BM25 scores, we compute the unigram token overlap (using the evaluation script from~\citealp{rajpurkar-etal-2016-squad}) between the candidate $y'$ and the best retrieval $y*$ to get a detection score in $[0, 1]$.
+In order to normalize and calibrate BM25 scores, we compute the F1-score unigram token overlap~\citep{rajpurkar-etal-2016-squad} between the candidate $y'$ and the best retrieval $y*$ to get a detection score in $[0, 1]$.